ashifolfi/reminiscences-mod/README.md

 ```

 ## Contribution
-The following rules are in place for code contributions:
+The following rules are loosely in place for code contributions:
 - refrain from using C-Style comments.
 Most external code editors do not support them.
 - `if` statements must be followed by `then`
 - `for` statements must be followed by `do`